Possible Waste Management Options In India

 (a) Waste to Compost

-- Aerobic or Anaerobic
+• Aerobic or Anaerobic

-To make a sustainable waste management through composting at your commercial and residential places choose Sadabahar composter vertical garden planter tower will help the best feature of it is self fertilizing with inbuilt composter attached with planter that is available at Urban plants.
+To make a sustainable waste management through composting at your commercial and residential places choose Sadabahar composter vertical garden planter tower will help the best feature of it is self fertilizing with inbuilt composter attached with planter that is available at Urban plants. it is the best solution to achive waste management.

-Organic waste is stabilized through consumption by earthworms into worm castings which is known as vermi-compost and which is used as organic compost (organic manure) in agriculture.
+Organic waste management is stabilized through consumption by earthworms into worm castings which is known as vermi-compost and which is used as organic compost (organic manure) in agriculture.

 (b) Waste to Energy

-- Refuse Derived Fuel (RDF) or Pelletization
+• Refuse Derived Fuel (RDF) or Pelletization

-Organic waste into high and low calorific value materials, reducing its moisture content, shredding them separately to uniform size, mixing them together and making into pellets or briquettes which are used for producing
+Pelletization waste managemnt process involves segregation of incoming Organic waste into high and low calorific value materials, reducing its moisture content, shredding them separately to uniform size, mixing them together and making into pellets or briquettes which are used for producing

 thermal energy.

-Waste Segregation undergoes anaerobic
+Waste management and waste Segregation undergoes anaerobic.

-to 100 M3/MT of waste.
+digestion produces methane gas and effluent sludge.
+Biogas production ranges from 50 M3 to 100 M3/MT of waste.
 The gas is utilized for heating applications or dual fuel engines or steam turbines for generation of power.
 Sludge after stabilization can be used as a soil conditioner.

-presence of excess air at temperature of about 8000 C to 8700C, liberating inert gases and ash, heat energy.
+This waste management process is the kind of waste management Process of direct burning of solid wastes in the presence of excess air at temperature of about 8000 C to 8700C, liberating inert gases and ash, heat energy.

 Sanitary Landfilling

-converted into any useful product and needs to be managed in the hygienic and scientific manner in order to prevent pollution of underground water reservoirs or surface sources in the vicinity of the town.
-Therefore, the residuals or unutilized or inerts from the waste processing facilities like compost or waste-to-energy plants are put into the scientifically engineered landfills to prevent
+Municipal Solid waste contains 40% to 55% of the inert matter depending upon the type of city and ongoing infrastructure development activity.
+This inert material cannot be converted into any useful product and needs to be managed in the hygienic and scientific manner in order to prevent pollution of underground water reservoirs or surface sources in the vicinity of the town.
+Therefore, in waste management the residuals or unutilized or inerts from the waste processing facilities like compost or waste-to-energy plants are put into the scientifically engineered landfills to prevent

 environmental pollution.